learn-co-students/apis-and-faraday-reading-v-000/README.md

   * Explain what happens when you have the wrong url and it just times out
   * Explain what happens when you ahve the wrong url, but it responds with a non 200 error code
+  * integrate faraday stuff into a rails app and show them a list of repos.
+  * No OAuth!